 Think of the light, too.
 Too much artificial light can stress people out – especially if it’s the sort of bright fluorescent’s found in many offices.
 Look for ways you can flood your office with healthy natural light instead.

-4. Encourage Healthy Eating
+4. Encourage Healthy Eating and Introduce Wellbeing Benefits

 We recently took a look at seven of the best employee wellbeing programs.
 There were many common themes among these corporate wellness initiatives.
 A major one that jumped out to us was that many of the world’s most successful companies make a point of championing healthy eating.